gcallah/MiscWriting/Empire/empire.md

 -- McKinley, [draft of undelivered speech](https://direct.mit.edu/isec/article/48/2/49/118109/The-Meddler-s-Trap-McKinley-the-Philippines-and)

-But the result of our rule their produced the Marcos kleptocracy and some of the lowest living standards in East Asia.
+But the outcome of our rule there the Marcos kleptocracy and some of the lowest living standards in East Asia.
-Despite years of communist rule in China and Vietnam, both countries nevertheless have significantly higher GDP per capita than does the Philippines.
+Despite years of communist rule in China and Vietnam, both countries still have significantly higher GDP per capita than does the Philippines.

-Woodrow Wilson famously justified our entry into World War I by arguing that "The world must be made safe for democracy."
+Woodrow Wilson famously defended our entry into World War I by claiming that "The world must be made safe for democracy."
 [Here.](https://historymatters.gmu.edu/d/4943/)

 Instead, that war made the world ripe for some of the worst, most despotic regimes ever to occupy the Earth, and created